With Heads Bowed

 through the limbs of leafless trees.

-Halloween’s pumpkin now a month old,
+Halloween pumpkins just a month old,

 on my porch, now covered with snow.